 There is no mass effect, and they most commonly occur in the basal ganglia, brainstem, thalamus, optic tracts and cerebellum.

-MRS is usually normal, helping in distinguish them from tumours 9.
+MRS is usually normal, helping to distinguish them from tumours 9.

 - 1. Gonen O, Wang ZJ, Viswanathan AK et-al. Three-dimensional multivoxel proton MR spectroscopy of the brain in children with neurofibromatosis type 1.
 AJNR Am J Neuroradiol.
 1999;20 (7): 1333-41.
 Pubmed citation

 - 2. Petrak B, Lisy J, Kraus J et-al. FOCAL AREAS OF HIGH-SIGNAL INTENSITY ON BRAIN T2-WEIGHTED MAGNETIC RESONANCE IMAGING SCANS ARE SIGNIFICANT FOR THE DIAGNOSIS OF NEUROFIBROMATOSIS VON RECKLINGHAUSEN TYPE 1.
 Pediatrics.
 2008;121 (Supplement 2): S147-S147. doi:10.1542/peds.2007-2022CCCCCC

 - 3. Hyman SL, Gill DS, Shores EA et-al. T2 hyperintensities in children with neurofibromatosis type 1 and their relationship to cognitive functioning.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 2007;78 (10): 1088-91. doi:10.1136/jnnp.2006.108134 - Free text at pubmed - Pubmed citation